 I skip the whole browning step because the flavor that would provide would be completely insignificant compared to the flavors introduced by dry rubs, marinades and brines.

 I had not planned ahead when I made this pork tenderloin so I hadn’t had time to brine.
 Instead I bought a plain Hormel “Always Fresh” pork tenderloin which is essentially a pre-brined product.
 I applied a heavy coat of dry rub and let the tenderloin sit in the refrigerator for an hour.
 I brought the tenderloin back out of the fridge and allowed it to warm on the counter for twenty minutes before baking in a 400 degree oven for thirty five minutes.

-The dry rub I used was a special blend, Old Florida Key Lime Jerk, from Homebbq.com.
+The dry rub I used was a special blend, Old Florida Key Lime Jerk, from Homebbq.com (sadly this company is no longer selling any rubs).
 This is a company run by a highly successful competitive barbecue chef, Kevin Bevington, and I encourage you to check out his site.
 I sent Kevin an e-mail asking which of his dry rubs would be best for pork tenderloin and this is what he recommended.
 This rub had most of the usual suspects (garlic, salt, sugar) but also included some allspice and cloves which really stood out.
 There were just enough pepper flakes to make your mouth take notice but not so much as to call this rub “hot”.
 This was a high quality, very flavorful rub that worked great with the pork tenderloin.